Insights from Recruiters and Executives on how and when they use counter offers

 The impact of counter offers seems to be rather ambiguous.
 Firms might be able to retain key employees, but at a higher pay level, and in some cases the relationship is compromised because of the process.
 Another study, done by Antal international reported that more than half of the respondents who accepted a counter offer, were looking for a new job a year later, because they were dissatisfied and unhappy following the counter offer.
 This suggest that the counter offer is not necessarily a positive, even though it can lead to higher pay and more responsibility for the employee.

-The findings suggest that counter offers can be costly for the firm making the offer, but also for the hiring firm and the other candidates.
-Some Candidates decline the job offer late in the hiring process, because they merely wanted to leverage the job opportunity to trigger a counter offer.
+The findings also suggest that counter offers can be costly for the firm making the offer, but also for the hiring firm and the other candidates.
+Some candidates decline the job offer late in the hiring process, because they merely wanted to leverage the job opportunity to trigger a counter offer.
 This imposes major costs on the hiring firm, and leaves them in need of a new candidate.
 Thus the process needs to be reopened, and the other candidates might have lost interest after being rejected, which could be detrimental to the process.
-Even a signed contract does not necessarily equal a new employee, as the study shows, and something firms need to be aware of.
+Even a signed contract does not necessarily equal a new employee, as the study shows, and something firms need to be very aware of.